swoodhouse/SCNS-Toolkit/README.md

 The SCNS Toolkit is released under the Apache 2.0 license; see LICENSE for more details.

-However, note that use of Z3 (which is used as the satisfiability solver) is bound by the Microsoft Research License Agreement (http://z3.codeplex.com/license) and is for Non-Commercial Use Only.
+However, note that use of Z3 (which is used as the satisfiability solver in the synthesis engine) is bound by the Microsoft Research License Agreement (http://z3.codeplex.com/license) and is for Non-Commercial Use Only.